reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerShell_GetAllFilesWithNoCheckedInVersion.md

 # Uncovering All Checked Out Files including those with no checked in versions

 There are scenerios when files uploaded won't have "checked-in version" which will make the files visible only to their uploader.
-Two possible scenerios can lead to the situation:
+Two possible scenerios that can lead to the situation:

-1. Mandatory Metadata Requirements: When there are mandatory fields configured on the libraries and end users use Onedrive as a medium to upload the files to SharePoint via a shortcut to OneDrive.
+1. **Mandatory Metadata Requirements**: When there are mandatory fields configured on the libraries and end users use Onedrive as a medium to upload the files to SharePoint via a shortcut to OneDrive.
 End users are not prompted to fill in mandatory fields, instead they are presented with a series of warnings and errors.

 ![OneDrive](../images/PowerShell_GetAllFilesWithNoCheckedInVersion/SelectOneDriveLoc.png)